 How to Get to North Bali

-Unless you are confident on a scooter, getting around in Bali can be an expensive ordeal.
+Getting around in Bali can be an expensive ordeal.
 There is little to no public transport, and tourist buses are unheard of.
 Consequently, taxis, hiring drivers, or renting a car in Bali is often your only option.
-Unsurprisingly, local transport companies see this as an opportunity to cash in on some serious dollar.
-With this in mind, it pays to move around in groups to keep costs to a minimum.

-On the other hand, if you can drive a scooter, this will be the cheapest and most convenient way to get around.
-To rent a scooter in Bali will set you back around 60,000 IDR per day.
-And it is usually possible to negotiate a discount if you rent for more extended periods.
+If you can drive a scooter, this will be the cheapest and most convenient way to get around.
+Renting a scooter in Bali will set you back around 60,000 IDR per day.

 Here are some useful tips that I hope will enhance your travel experience in North Bali.